GemWallet/gemwallet-website/docs/api/reference.md

 ### submitTransaction

-Submits a transaction payload request to the XRPL network via the extension.
+Submits a transaction payload request via the extension.
 The transaction will be automatically autofilled, signed and submitted.

 #### Request

 **Mandatory** - The function takes a payload of type `SubmitTransactionRequest` as an input parameter.

-- `transaction`: The transaction payload to submit to the XRPL network.
+- `transaction`: The transaction payload to submit.

 ```typescript
 interface SubmitTransactionRequest {